Metronidazole can cause cancer in laboratory animals. Talk to your doctor about the risks and benefits of taking this medication.

 Before taking metronidazole,

-- tell your doctor if you have or have ever had blood, kidney, or liver disease or Crohn's disease.
+- tell your doctor if you have or have ever had Crohn's disease, or blood, kidney, or liver disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking metronidazole, call your doctor.
+Women who are pregnant generally should not take metronidazole during the first trimester (first 3 months) of pregnancy.

 What should I do if I forget a dose?